1AshikPN1/journal-website/README.md

 * Add authentication (login/logout)
 * Implement input validation and error handling
 * Work with a frontend developer to enhance UI integration
-* Deploy using a full-stack platform (e.g., Render or Replit)

 ---